draeger-lab/SPECIMEN/docs/source/hqtb/run-pipeline.rst

 - medium:

-    The media, either for analysis or gap filling can be entered into the pipeline via a config file (each). ``TODO``: Muss wirklich für jedes Medium eine neue Datei erstellt werden?
+    The media, either for analysis or gap filling can be entered into the pipeline via a config file.
+    The same media file can be used for both or one file for each step can be entered into the pipeline.
     The config files are from the `refineGEMs <https://github.com/draeger-lab/refinegems/tree/dev-2>`__ :footcite:p:`bauerle2023genome` toolbox and access its in-build medium database.
     Additionally, the config files allow for manual adjustment / external input.